 When backing out of a parking spot, more than half of the vehicle is exposed to traffic before a driver has a clear view of his/her surroundings.
 To avoid a potential crash, keep the following tips top of mind:

-Open the driver and passenger windows so you can also rely on your sense of hearing to identify possible traffic.
+- Open the driver and passenger windows to use hearing to identify possible traffic

 The unique hazards that parking lots create for drivers can be avoided if the appropriate safety measures are taken.
 By maintaining awareness, avoiding congested spots, and using safe parking techniques, drivers can safely navigate parking lots, avoid collisions and prevent damage to their vehicles.